leonardothehuman/libretro-doublecherryGB/README.md

 ### How to

 You can download the core via RetroArch Online-Updater on Windows, Linux and Android.

-To emulate up to four units, use the core options in your frontend.
+To emulate up to 16 units, use the core options in your frontend.

+### Easy pokemon online trading

+Retroarch 1.17 is needed, because this feature uses the new netpacket api. only the linkcable data is transfer over network, so you won't see the others players screen.

+- set the emulated gameboys to 1 and start or join a netplay.
+- a second player can join any time, you don't need the same roms.

+go to the cable club and talk to the cable club npc. after both players sat down on the table and you see the please wait! screen, you will experince an big slowdown (up to 15 sec) this is because all the pokemondata is transfered.
+After that you should be able to trade pokemon.

 Thanks to
 - Shonumi for doing the research and documentation on the dmg-07  https://shonumi.github.io/index.html